CKQu1/extended-criticality-dnn/README.md

 ---------- New version ----------

+1. Download pretrained image classification DNN performance (can use ChatGPT) from https://pytorch.org/vision/stable/models.html, this is saved in this repo as `tables/torch_pretrained_performance.csv`, need to move this to the appropripate dir as it is used in `pretrained_workflow/pretrained_download.py`.

-1. Download weights (same as old version above)
+2. Download weights (same as old version above)

+3. Check if weights are all saved:

+`python -W ignore -i pretrained_workflow/pretrained_download.py pretrained_store_check`

-2. Fit the distribution
+4. Fit the full distribution

 `python pretrained_workflow/pretrained_wfit.py pretrained_allfit /project/PDLAI/project2_data/pretrained_workflow/np_weights_all 0 True`